 Alternatively, participants can make their own arrangements.
 All other costs, such as travel to and from Bangalore, local travel, stay, breakfast and dinner must be borne by participants.

-Porag is a faculty with the School of Development.
 Trained in community organisation and development, Porag has worked extensively on the issues of sustainable livelihood and disaster management both within urban and rural context for the last 16 years.
-Porag has worked on aspects of sustainable human development, including participatory natural resource management, livelihood promotion,…
+Porag has worked on aspects of sustainable human development, including participatory natural resource management, livelihood promotion, community organisation, disaster response and management.
+He brings in…

 Ashok Kumar Sircar

 Ashok Sircar leads the Centre for Local Democracy.
-He has been with Azim Premji University from 2011, and for the last five years, headed the School of Development.
+He has been with Azim Premji University from 2011, and for the last five years, had headed the School of Development.
 He teaches a course on Political Economy of Land and Development in India, and Local Democracy and Development in India.
-He also earlier taught a course on…
+He also earlier taught a course…